strogonoff/django-odesk-auth/README.rst

 ----------------------------

 Go to https://www.odesk.com/services/api/apply.

-Authentication type should be set to "OAuth 1.0".
+* Authentication type should be set to "OAuth 1.0".
-Callback URL should be left blank.
+* Callback URL should be left blank.
+* Permission "View the structure of your companies/teams" is currently required to be checked.

 Quick start